adlogix/zf2-opensoft-rollout/README.md

 ];
 ```

 To display the description in a view you have to call the view helper : **rollout_description**.
-If the description is not found in the configuration, *null* will be returned.
+If the description is not found in the configuration, an empty string will be returned.

 ```php
 echo $this->rollout_description('feature_1');